laurence-71/php-symfony-app/ReadMe.md

 ```

 # The views

-* Fill up the admin/index.html.twig the security/login.html.twig the registration/index ( make the form) and check it's controller and set up the base.html.twig
+* Fill up the admin/index.html.twig the security/login.html.twig the registration/index ( make the form) and check its controller and set up the base.html.twig
 * Don't forget to redirect your response in case of success in Form/Security/loginFormAuthenticator

 # Setting up the roles

 * In config/packages/security.yaml uncomment the roles and create the hierarchy
 * In the AdminController prefix the route for /admin_
 * Put the role ADMIN manuelly in the database